 Research Summary

-Bacterial viruses, or bacteriophages, are among the most abundant biological entities on the planet and harbor the most genes new to biology.
-Bacteriophages are typically studied in free-living or host-associated bacteria, but are rarely studied in obligate endosymbiotic bacteria that fastidiously live inside the cells of their hosts.
-Over the past two decades, we developed phage WO of Wolbachia as a model system for phages that live in the cells of animals hosts.
-We determined how phage WO thrives and functions in this specialized, symbiotic niche and aim to translate this knowledge to various biomedical or vector control applications.
+Bacterial viruses, or bacteriophages, are among the most abundant and diverse biological entities on the planet with the most genes new to biology.
+Bacteriophages are typically studied in free-living or host-associated bacteria where they are renowned for vectoring virulence genes, diversifying bacterial genomes, and phage therapy applications.
+However, they are rarely studied in obligate endosymbiotic bacteria that fastidiously live inside the cells of their hosts.
+Over the past two decades, we developed phage WO of Wolbachia as a model system for phage biology in symbionts.
+We determined how phage WO thrives and functions in this specialized, symbiotic niche, what adaptive capacities it bestows to Wolbachia including the long-sought genes underpinning cytoplasmic incompatibility and male killing.
+We translate this knowledge to various vector control applications for human and agricultural health.

 A major area of investigation is how phage WO contributes to Wolbachia‘s cunning parasitism of animal reproduction.
-These parasitic strategies include a sperm-egg incompatibility termed cytoplasmic incompatibility and the selective killing of male embryos, which both selfishly drive Wolbachia through their arthropod populations since they increase the fitness of females – the transmitting sex for Wolbachia.
+These parasitic strategies include a sperm-egg incompatibility termed cytoplasmic incompatibility and the selective killing of male embryos, which both contributed to spreading Wolbachia to become the most common bacterial symbiont in the animal world.
+They do so by parasitically increasing the fitness of females – the transmitting sex for Wolbachia.
 We discovered the phage WO genes cifA and cifB genes that underpin cytoplasmic incompatibility by Wolbachia, and we aim to utilize these genes to control agricultural pests and mosquito-borne diseases (video link 1 and 2).
 We also identified the wmk gene that is a candidate for male killing. wmk is a just a few genes away from the cifA and cifB genes in the phage WO Eukaryotic Association Module that is enriched with other genes predicted to interact directly with host eukaryotic biology.

 Select Research Publications